Born to Bollywood royalty, Ranbir Kapoor makes new film a family affair

-NEW YORK (Reuters) - Bollywood heartthrob Ranbir Kapoor is one of Indian cinema’s most bankable young stars, and his latest film, “Besharam,” which also stars his parents, is set to become one of the most widely released Bollywood films worldwide.
+NEW YORK, Sept 30 (Reuters) - Bollywood heartthrob Ranbir Kapoor is one of Indian cinema’s most bankable young stars, and his latest film, “Besharam,” which also stars his parents, is set to become one of the most widely released Bollywood films worldwide.

 Kapoor, a member of India’s “first family of film” and the grandson of veteran Bollywood director Raj Kapoor, plays a charming but vulgar car thief in the Hindi-language action comedy that opens on Wednesday in 4,700 cinemas internationally, including 210 in the United States.